ornldaac/Airborne_CO2/README.md

 2. [Markdown](https://github.com/ornldaac/airborne_CO2/blob/main/ESA_CO2_demo.md)
 3. [PDF](https://github.com/ornldaac/airborne_CO2/blob/main/ESA_CO2_demo.pdf)

+## 4.2 Additional resources

+For users new to NetCDFs, these resources may be useful.

+* [*NetCD-what?
+An Ecologist’s Guide to Working with Daymet and other NetCDF-formatted Data*](https://daac.ornl.gov/resources/tutorials/NetCDF_webinar_08302017.html) explains the netCDF file format with examples from gridded weather data.
+* [*Webinar: NetCDF Why and How: Creating Publication Quality NetCDF Datasets*](https://daac.ornl.gov/resources/tutorials/create_publication_quality_netcdf/) discusses the 'how and why' of using the netCDF data structure
+*  [*How to Open and Work with NetCDF Data in R*](https://github.com/ornldaac/netCDF_data_in_R) is a tutorial providing additional practice working with this data format in R.

 # 5. Credits

 * Klausner, T.,  M. Mertens, H. Huntrieser, M. Galkowski, G. Kuhlmann, R. Baumann, A. Fiehn, P. Jöckel, M. Pühl, A. Roiger.
 2020.
 Urban greenhouse gas emissions from the Berlin area: A case study using airborne CO2 and CH4 in situ observations in summer 2018.
 Elementa: Science of the Anthropocene 8:15. https://doi.org/10.1525/elementa.411